b3cking/danubius.io/_posts/2022-03-16-file-uploads-get-hacked.md

 ## File validation techniques

 Let's iterate through some common validation methods, which are used on the web frequently.
-String (text) validation will be completely skipped (if you interested in it, check [this OWASP cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Input_Validation_Cheat_Sheet.html)), and jump instantly to file uploads.
+String (text) validation will be completely skipped (if you're interested in it, check [this OWASP cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Input_Validation_Cheat_Sheet.html)), and jump instantly to file uploads.
 Note that the mentioned techniques are not perfectly secure by definition, we need to understand where and how they can be mixed to mitigate the risks.

 ### File extension filtering